 Death of Sardanapalus◊ depicts Sardanapalus watching his naked concubines get slaughtered on his orders in preparation for his immolation.

 The first Blacksad book begins with a murder scene: the victim is a woman, wearing vaporous night clothing, with one breast exposed.
 In the flashback to her murder, her night gown was noticeably closed.
 The writers revealed in a background making-off album that the implication was that the murderer played around with the corpse just for kicks.

 In Sin City, it's precisely this that sets Marv on his Roaring Rampage of Revenge to avenge Goldie's death.
 Notably they actually just had consensual sex, but her murderer killed her while Marv was stil sleeping.

 DC stirred up controversy by starting a contest asking for amateur artists to draw a series of four panels in which Harley Quinn is attempting suicide.
 The final panel for the contest is supposed to be Harley sitting naked in a bathtub and about to electrocute herself with appliances.
 Although the contest is apparently going more for a Harold Lloyd in Never Weaken vibe, online critics felt the company was eroticizing misogyny.

 Films — Animated

 In Corpse Bride, Emily is a primary character with an active role in the movie, but she is still dead.
 Even after having been murdered by Lord Barkis, her fiance in life and decomposed over several years, she is genuinely pretty.

-In the Hitchcock classic Psycho, Janet Leigh's character is slashed to death while taking a shower.
+In Psycho, Janet Leigh's character is slashed to death while taking a shower.
 Camera angles and fast cutting give the impression of a naked body, though no actual nudity is shown.